-You can refer to examples/offline/offline_bcq.py to see how to use it.
+You can refer to examples/offline_bcq.py to see how to use it.

-forward (state: torch.Tensor, action: torch.Tensor) \rightarrow Tuple[torch.Tensor, torch.Tensor] Defines the computation performed at every call.
+forward(state: Tensor, action: Tensor) → Tuple[Tensor, Tensor, Tensor]

 Note: Although the recipe for forward pass needs to be defined within this function, one should call the Module instance afterwards instead of this since the former takes care of running the registered hooks while the latter silently ignores them.